Skip to main content

 • Offering fluid milk substitutes that meet the nutrient standards outlined in the final rule.

-• Obtaining a written statement from the student's parent or legal guardian or a state licensed healthcare professional documenting the request for a fluid milk substitute.
+• Obtaining a written statement from the student's parent or legal guardian, an RD, or a state licensed healthcare professional documenting the request for a fluid milk substitute.

 • Paying for substitution expenses that exceed the federal meal reimbursement rate without charging students a higher price to cover the costs.